Prince Eunsin

-Life
+Biography

 Prince Eunsin was the second illegitimate son of Crown Prince Sado, born to Royal Noble Consort Suk of the Buan Im clan.
 He was the younger brother of Prince Euneon and half-brother of Crown Prince Uiso, Jeongjo of Joseon and Prince Eunjeon.

 In 1762, when his father was executed by King Yeongjo for treason, he was left unprotected and in poverty.
 He and his brother, Prince Euneon, had to borrow money from merchants and from Hong Bong-han, the father of Crown Prince Sado's primary wife, and over time, the two accumulated a substantial debt.

-In 1769, Prince Eunsin married Lady Hong of Namyang (1755 – 1829), daughter of an official named Hong Dae-hyeon.
+In 1769, Prince Eunsin married Lady Hong of Namyang (1755–1829), daughter of an official named Hong Dae-hyeon.
 They had no issue.

 On February 2, 1771, King Yeongjo sent him to exile in Daejeong, on Jeju Island.
 Less than two months later, on March 29, he became sick from an epidemic and died, at the age of 16.